Rights organizations issue joint statement calling on Saudi Arabia to release detainees News

 Rights organizations issue joint statement calling on Saudi Arabia to release detainees

-A group of 40 rights organizations issued a joint statement Friday calling on Saudi Arabian authorities to release all those unfairly jailed for their online expression before Riyadh hosts the United Nations Internet Governance Forum (IGF) from December 15 to 19.
+A group of 40 rights organizations issued a joint statement Friday calling on Saudi Arabian authorities to release all those unfairly jailed for their online activities before Riyadh hosts the United Nations Internet Governance Forum (IGF) from December 15 to 19.

 The organizations stated that the detention contradicts the IGF’s stated values, which focus on advancing human rights and inclusion in the digital age.
 They further said that Saudi authorities are subjecting people to unprecedented repression and decades-long prison sentences for expressing critical views online.